-How to train an LLM on your own data.
+How to train an LLM on your own data in a Marimo Notebook.

 function from the oxen.datasets